carljm/django-transaction-hooks/doc/index.rst

 Using the mixin
 ~~~~~~~~~~~~~~~

-If you're using Postgres, you can skip this section.
-Not using Postgres?
-No
+If you're currently using Django's built-in database backend for SQLite,
+Postgres, or MySQL, you can skip this section.

-worries - all the magic happens in a mixin, so making it happen with your
+Not using one of those?
+No worries - all the magic happens in a mixin, so
-favorite database may not be hard (no guarantees it'll work right, though.)
+making it happen with your favorite database backend may not be hard (no
+guarantees it'll work right, though.)

 You'll need to create your own custom backend that inherits both from
 ``transaction_hooks.mixin.TransactionHooksDatabaseWrapperMixin`` and from the